crate/activerecord-crate-adapter/README.md

 ## Special Data Types

 ### Array
-You can simply create Array columns by passing "array: true" when you create a migration
+You can simply create Array columns by passing "array: true" when you create a migration.
+You need at least the upcoming release 0.39 of Crate for this functionality.

     t.string :tags, array: true
     t.integer :votes, array: true